Workplace Grievance & What it can do to your business A situation that triggers a crisis at work could be...

 An employee will mostly refer a candidate who has some common characteristics he/she has.
-This makes the company exposed to be less diverse and have a certain dominant race, religion, gender, or even personality type.
+This makes the company exposed to be less diverse and has a certain dominant race, religion, gender, or even personality type.

 You Might Not Only Lose an Employee but Two at Once